shanjiang7/GraphNet/README.md

   --output-dir $GRAPH_NET_BENCHMARK_PATH
 ```

-The scripts are designed to process a file structure as `/benchmark_path/category_name/`, and items on x-axis are identified by name of the sub-directories.
-After executing, several summary plots of result in categories (model tasks, libraries...) will be exported to `$GRAPH_NET_BENCHMARK_PATH`.
+The scripts are designed to process a file structure as `/benchmark_path/category_name/`, and items on the x-axis are identified by the name of the sub-directories.
+After executing, several summary plots of results in categories (model tasks, libraries...) will be exported to `$GRAPH_NET_BENCHMARK_PATH`.

 ### Hardware Regression Testing
 We also provide a two-step workflow that validates compiler correctness and performance against a "golden" reference, which is crucial for hardware-specific testing and regression tracking.
 Details can be found in this [guide](./docs/hardware_test.md).